 2. analysis of the information received and assessment of the situation;

-3. formation and adoption of a managerial decision;
+3. formation and adoption of management decisions;

 4. issuing a task;